Top Arts & Theatre Must-Sees in Edinburgh

 City Art Centre

-The City Art Centre, located just steps from Waverley Train Station, is one of Edinburgh's main art galleries, hosting some of the finest in Scottish Art.
-A busy programme of expertly curated exhibitions - refreshed and updated regularly and spread over six floors - makes the City Art Centre a place worth visiting again and again.
+The City Art Centre, located just steps from Waverley Train Station, is one of Edinburgh’s main art galleries, hosting one of the finest collections of Scottish Art.
+A busy programme of expertly curated exhibitions – refreshed and updated regularly and spread over six floors – makes the City Art Centre a place worth visiting again and again.

-Past exhibitions have included Roman and Egyptian objects, rarely seen items from the city's collections, photography, contemporary art & design as well as architecture, sculpture and even artwork and costumes from the Star Wars films.
-After viewing the exhibitions - which are always free - make sure you enjoy a sit-down in the centre's brilliant Mimi's Bakehouse café.
+Past exhibitions have included Roman and Egyptian objects, rarely seen items from the city’s collections, photography, contemporary art and design as well as architecture, sculpture and even artwork and costumes from the Star Wars films.
+After viewing the exhibitions – many of which are free – make sure you enjoy a bite to eat in the centre’s brilliant Mimi’s Bakehouse café.

 Scottish National Gallery of Modern Art